off-by-some/fynx/docs/generation/markdown/using-reactive.md

 ## What's Next

-`@reactive` gives you automatic reactions to state changes, but it runs unconditionally—every time the observable changes, the function runs.
-Sometimes you want more control.
-Sometimes you only care about specific transitions, like "when the user becomes eligible for checkout" or "when validation passes for the first time."

-That's where `@watch` comes in.
-While `@reactive` says "run this whenever these observables change," `@watch` says "run this when a condition becomes true."
-It's the difference between reacting to every change and reacting to specific *events* within your state.

-In the next section, you'll learn how to express conditional reactive logic declaratively, without cluttering your code with manual state tracking and conditional checks.
+`@reactive` gives you automatic reactions to state changes.
+You can combine it with conditional observables to create event-driven reactions when specific conditions are met.
+This covers the full spectrum of reactive behaviors—from "keep this in sync" to "do this when that happens."

+With observables, stores, and `@reactive`, you have everything you need to build sophisticated reactive applications where state changes automatically propagate through your system, and important transitions trigger the right behaviors at the right times.

 ## Summary